Modern history of Knossos: Crete changes hands

-On Crete the Moslems rioted in Candia.
-In addition to native Christians, 17 British nationals and Lysimachos Kalokairinos were slaughtered.
+On Crete the Muslims rioted in Candia.
+Native Christians among which Lysimachos Kalokairinos, along with 17 British nationals were slaughtered.
 The excavation journal from Knossos was lost.
 Coalition troops moved swiftly.
 Turkish troops were ferried off the island by the British fleet.
 The forces of the Great Powers summarily executed anyone they caught participating in the conflict.
 The death rate was highest in 1897.
 While Evans was exploring in Libya, from which he was expelled by the Ottomans, Hogarth returned to Crete, reporting that, from the ship in which he was returning, he saw a village burn and battle raging on the hillside.
 Prince George of Greece and Denmark was now appointed high commissioner of the protectorate.
 Evans came back on the scene in 1898, again the foreign correspondent of the Manchester Guardian.
-He was instrumental and tireless in trying to bring about the rule of reason in Crete, taking the side of the oppressed Moslems finally, as did Hogarth.
+He was instrumental and tireless in trying to bring about the rule of reason in Crete, taking the side of the oppressed Muslims finally, as did Hogarth.
 He ended by assisting the relief effort to stricken villages.

 The Cretan Republic was born in 1899 when a combined Christian and Muslim government was elected in accordance with the new constitution.
 It lasted until 1913.
 For the time being Evans was not needed in politics.
-As a firman was no longer necessary, he turned his full attention to the excavation of Knosses, eager to push ahead with it before some other event should remove it from him.
+As a firman was no longer necessary, he turned his full attention to the excavation of Knossos, eager to push ahead with it before some other event should remove it from him.